thepont/Documents/Arcade Box Setup.md

 #Retrogame Cocktail Install

+A great deal of notes on PiGame also apply here, such as copying the roms and creating the disk image.

 ##Rotate the screen

 Rotating the entire screen causes problems for advancemame, fortunatly we can fix these up.